jeffijoe/awilix/README.md

   // by default loaded modules are registered with the
   // name of the file (minus the extension)
   formatName: 'camelCase',
-  // We can make registrations singleton.
+  // We can give these auto-loaded modules
+  // the deal of a lifetime! (see what I did there?)
+  // By default it's `TRANSIENT`.
   registrationOptions: {
     lifetime: Lifetime.SINGLETON
   }